 When to call the doctor

-When you are showing signs and symptoms of halitosis or when told so by a friend, make an appointment to see a dentist to help you with the problem.
+If you are showing signs and symptoms of halitosis, or when told so by a friend, make an appointment to see a dentist to help you with the problem.